 Is Protein Powder Necessary?

-The short answer, no, protein powders are not necessary.
-In fact, I’m not a huge fan of a lot of supplements.
-I believe that you’re better off getting your nutrition from actual whole foods instead of processed pills and powders, BUT, I will say, protein powder is a convenient way to add a little extra protein to your diet.
-And sometimes having a protein shake blended with fruit is a great way to feel like you are eating dessert!
+The short answer is no; protein powders are not necessary.
+I’m not a huge fan of many supplements, and I believe you’re better off getting your nutrition from real whole foods instead of processed pills and powders, but I will say protein powder is a convenient way to add a little extra protein to your diet.
+And sometimes, having a protein shake blended with fruit is a great way to feel like you are eating dessert!

 Advantages of Eating More Protein